spestana/planetsca/README.md

 ## Installation <a name="installation"></a>

-To install the python package(Ensure Python is downloaded, check bottom of README for VENV instructions), use:
+To install the python package, use(Ensure Python is downloaded, check bottom of README for VENV instructions):

 ```bash
 pip install -i https://test.pypi.org/simple/ planetsca